BestBuyAPIs/api-documentation/source/includes/_overview.md

 Name | Description | Additional Details
 -----|-------------|-------------------
-canonicalURL | the non-server part of the query | currentPage | the page being returned | referred to as "page.current" for the REcommendations and Buying Options APIs from | the index of the first item returned on the current page | not available on the Recommendations and Buying Options APIs size | the number of results returned per page | only available on the Recommendations and Buying Options APIs to | the index of the last item returned on the current page | not available on the Recommendations and Buying Options APIs total | the total number of items returned by the query | referred to as "resultSet.count" for the Recommendations and Buying Options APIs totalPages | the number of pages required to list all items | refereed to as "page.total" for the Recommendations and Buying Options APIs
+canonicalURL | the non-server part of the query | currentPage | the page being returned | referred to as "page.current" for the Recommendations and Buying Options APIs from | the index of the first item returned on the current page | not available on the Recommendations and Buying Options APIs size | the number of results returned per page | only available on the Recommendations and Buying Options APIs to | the index of the last item returned on the current page | not available on the Recommendations and Buying Options APIs total | the total number of items returned by the query | referred to as "resultSet.count" for the Recommendations and Buying Options APIs totalPages | the number of pages required to list all items | referred to as "page.total" for the Recommendations and Buying Options APIs

 ### Example response header for Products, Stores, Reviews and Category APIs